-The first stage of mushroom cultivation involves culturing a strain of the fungus you want to grow onto a medium you can work with.
+The first stage of mushroom cultivation involves culturing a strain of the fungus you want to grow onto a medium that will allow for reliable expansion of the mycellium.
 Making cardboard spawn is a very simple way of doing this.
-However, it only works for some species and it will contain other micro organisms and so cannot be used to inoculate a sterilised substrate.
-Instead, we can use a sterilised medium of enriched agar to culture a fungus in a petri dish.
-This can then be used to inoculate grain spawn or make liquid cultures under aseptic conditions.
+However, it only works for some species and it will contain other micro-organisms/contaminates that would cause contamination if used to inoculate a sterilised medium.
+In order to obtain a “pure culture” of the speices it is necessary to use of a sterilised medium and, if necessary isolate the mycellium from any contaminates.
+This work is carried out using a petri dish that contains a nutified media.

 To read more about how to prepare and use agar media see: